Roger and Carmelle Richard

 - Strawberry U-pick

-- Tours of farm and production tunnel
+- Tours of farm and production tunnel with appointment

 The season starts in early July with strawberries and runs through November with a range of vegetables.